 In With the New

 If you have at least four weeks before your earliest expected frost date, you can plant new perennials, shrubs, and trees.
-Fall weather usually provides moderate temperatures and adequate moisture to give such plants a good start for that promise of Spring.
+Fall weather usually provides moderate temperatures and adequate moisture to give such plants a good start for spring.
 If planting potted perennials and shrubs, remember to closely monitor moisture level.
 Note: Trees with burlap root balls need to be in the ground six to eight weeks before the first expected frost date.

 Keep Them Cozy

 Mulching your perennials, shrubs and newly planted trees will help protect them from frigid winds.
 A good layer of mulch will insulate roots and aid in maintaining moisture during potentially dry winter months.
 For spring-bearing plants such as strawberries, mulching prevents “heaving,” which occurs as the soil goes through repeating cycles of warming and freezing.